guruincloud/weightconversionprogram/README.md

 # weightconversionprogram
-Weight convertor for Kilograms and Pounds.
+Weight converter for Kilograms and Pounds.